How does sound travel in shallow water?

 Links on DOSITS

-- How does sound travel long distances?
+- Science of Sound > How does sound travel long distances?
 The SOFAR Channel